 192.168.0.0/16network, and Router A is the site router terminating the Anycast GRE or IPsec tunnel

 - Branch office is assigned

 10.0.1.0/24network, and Router B is the site router terminating the Anycast GRE or IPsec tunnel

 - Data center is assigned with

-Each site's private network has an on-ramp to Cloudflare's Anycast network using GRE tunnels, and the Cloudflare tunnel endpoint IP address is
+Each site’s private network has an on-ramp to Cloudflare’s Anycast network using Anycast GRE or IPsec tunnels, and the Cloudflare tunnel endpoint IP address is

 192.0.2.10.
-The table below summarizes the GRE tunnel configuration and route table entries for the Magic WAN topology.
+The table below summarizes the Anycast GRE or IPsec tunnel configuration and route table entries for the Magic WAN topology.

 - Log in to your and select Magic Transit.